Welcome Robot Enthusiasts!

 Our club was listed in the April 2007 issue of Servo Magazine as one of key online robotics club in Gordon McComb's column "Robotics Resources".

 We made it into SERVO Magazine June 2004.
 In Gordon McComb's Robotics Resources you'll find TRCY listed.
 Thanks Gordon for the great write up!
-Gordon McComb is as everyone should know the author of Robot Builders Bonanza 1st and 2nd edition and co-author of the 3rd edition as well as the owner of Budget Robotics.
+Gordon McComb is as everyone should know the author of Robot Builders Bonanza 1st, 2nd and 4th editions and co-author of the 3rd edition as well as the owner of Budget Robotics.

 Our TRaCY robot kit was mentioned on the LangaList on 7.31.00